 You now have the services that should be up at all times and know when they’ll be considered down.

-Ultimately, you’ll have to commit to an availability rate, maturity and robustness of your product’s infrastructure have to be factored in, in order to make an informed decision.
+Ultimately, you’ll have to commit to an availability rate, maturity and robustness of your product’s infrastructure have to be factored in, to make an informed decision.
 This availability commitment is indeed crucial to the SLAs, as they’ll be closely monitored by your users, and they’ll be the decisive power for any credits you may have to give back to users if you fall short in your commitment.

-Enter your SRE or DevOps department, which should be able to set up an alert when the services are down and another one when the uptime is below the threshold for the current time period.
+Enter your SRE or DevOps department, which should be able to set up an alert when the services are down and another one when the uptime is below the threshold for the current period.
 When that happens, you may want to share that alert with any concerned party and if the downtime is confirmed, update your status page accordingly.

 In the SLA, you’ll have to document the reimbursement policy you want to apply when your uptime commitment isn’t met.
 You can either proactively apply service credit to all affected users when that happens or manually issue a service credit when it has been redeemed by an affected user.